Larry Cook: On the Scene

 Urban Institute for Contemporary Arts | Grand Rapids, Michigan

-On the Scene is a solo exhibition that explores the cultural aesthetic of “club” photography and painted backdrops.
-The photographs featured were taken within the last two years in the Washington, DC area.
-During this time, Larry Cook set up makeshift photo booths featuring hand-painted backdrops, portraying either landscapes of leisure or high-end products.
+On the Scene is a solo exhibition that explores the cultural aesthetic of “club” photography and the tradition of painted backdrops.
+The featured photographs, taken over the past two years in the Washington, D.C. area, showcase Larry Cook’s makeshift photo booths, which include hand-painted backdrops depicting landscapes of leisure or luxury products.

-Within the exhibition, Cook examines the formal, social, and cultural aspects of this photographic practice, including photographs of subjects posing in front of backdrops that focus on elements of performance, expression, and spectacle.
-These works are featured with archival photographs dating back to 1980, highlighting the pose, gesture, and choreography in this visual form of representation.
+Within the exhibition, Cook investigates the formal, social, and cultural dimensions of this photographic practice.
+His images—featuring subjects posing before these painted scenes—emphasize performance, expression, and spectacle.
+These contemporary works are presented alongside archival photographs dating back to 1980, drawing attention to pose, gesture, and choreography as defining aspects of this visual tradition.

-To allow viewers to actively engage with the exhibition, an installation with a vintage backdrop is included, inviting viewers to participate in this tradition.
-On the Scene utilizes pictorial realism, fantasy, and photography to examine the larger questions of status, individualism, and materialism within black culture.
+To encourage active engagement, the exhibition includes an interactive installation with a vintage backdrop, inviting visitors to participate in the practice themselves.
+On the Scene weaves together pictorial realism, fantasy, and photography to examine broader questions of status, individualism, and materialism within Black culture.

 Images courtesy of the artist.